-A year ago today my mother and I departed from New York-Presbyterian/Weill Hospital in New York City in an ambulance bound for Regional Hospice and Palliative Care in Danbury, Connecticut.
+A year ago today my mother and I departed from New York-Presbyterian/Weill Hospital in New York City in an ambulance bound for Regional Hospice in Danbury, Connecticut.
 It was the longest drive of our lives together, and her last.

 The decision to transition from her Manhattan hospital room overlooking the East River was, of course, among the most difficult decisions to make, and one that I, having been with her for many dire weeks, was tormented to make.

 But by all accounts – including hers – it was time.

 The many teams of doctors – surgeons and oncologists of all nuanced specialties – explored a myriads of strategies.
 And then, alas, all interventive efforts were deemed harmful and retreated, exasperated.

 It was then that the palliative team re-emerged gracefully from the wings to consult me in the hospitals’ quietest hours as my mom slept beside my chairs, her mercurial breathing patterns shifting in rhythms unfamiliar in mortality.

 By mid-morning, the decision had been made, the room was secured at hospice and the ambulance summoned.

 Before departing from the hospital, we had to be sure my mom had an ample dosage of morphine and fentanyl in her system to prepare her for what was certain to be an excruciating ride, physically and, of course, emotionally.